 - The time interval between each drop

-- The time to hold open the water valve for each drop, to make them bigger or smaller
+- The time to hold open the water valve for each drop

 - The time to wait before the flash is fired